tailhook/bulk/README.rst

 Limitations
 ===========

-Tin should be simple.
+Bulk should be simple.
 While we may lift few limitation in future versions we don't aim to support all the features.

 Limitations are: